 Sigil is a Latin term which refers to a type of pictorial signature of a demon.
-However, in its modern usage, this term is applied in the context of chaos magic that symbolizes the magician’s desired outcome.
-These symbols were designed for magical purposes, allowing a small proportion of people to create strong magical talismans.
-The work incorporated a regular ADF ritual format while adding other practical magic elements.
-While these symbols take root from the iconography of Indo-European paganism, they have since been labelled occult in style aimed to titillate one’s imagination.
+However, its modern usage, this term is applied in the context of chaos magic that symbolizes the magician’s desired outcome.
+These symbols were designed for magical purposes in allowing a small proportionate of people to create strong magical talismans.
+The working incorporated regular ADF ritual format while also adding other elements of practical magic.
+While these symbols take root from the iconography of Indo-European paganism, they have since been labeled occult in a style aimed to titillate one’s imagination.

 Sigil Symbols and their meanings